clux/facemaulers/east/bonecity.md

 ## Chief Herald
 Herald of Undeath CC218 CR11.
 Taking orders from Irae.
 Giving orders to puppet cities.
-Marsember one of the cities.
+This is one of those.
 He's the main cemetary raiser who brought most of Luskan to a nearby skeleton puppet city.

 ## Religion